MagdalenaWinklhofer/LncRNA/5_3_cpc2/README.md

 ## Before program start
 The program is a stand alone version and hence does not need a python environment.
-The program can be started immedieately.
+The program can be started immediately.
 The program is stored in the directory (`.program_CPC2`), but the scripts and the output is stored in the (`script_CPC2`) directory.

 **Slurm file**: